cookie777/swift-workshop/README.md

 - why Reference type ?
     - by sharing same address, we don't have to copy object whenever we want to access
     - by storing only address, we can store variable size of object after in heap memory
+    - reference + function -> you don't have to return
 - deep copy, shallow copy
 - Assign(creating) variable is 2 phase
     - Declaration: creating box
     - Initialization: putting something inside the box

 ### Class sequence (programmatically?)
 - What is happening when viewController is instantiated?